samishakoor/samishakoor/README.md

-### Hi there 👋
+### Hi there 👋, I'm Sami

-I am an undergraduate Computer Science student .
-I am an entrepreneur, logic maker, and self motivated individual with a clear vision to make my world better place in the universe of Information Technology.
+I am currently an undergraduate Computer Science student .
+I am also an entrepreneur, logic maker, and self motivated individual with a clear vision to make my world better place in the universe of Information Technology.
 I work hard towards achieving my goals and also love being part of the community .

 I am creative in my ways to solve any task in the given time period.
 I always looking to work in a dynamic and professional environment so that I can develop the potential to enhance my skills in IT world.
 I am a hard-working and driven individual who isn’t afraid to face a challenge.
 I’m a competent communicator as well to deal my audience single handedly .
 I like to think of myself as a team player.
 I have great leadership skills and prioritize team work instead of solo learning.
 As I am an entrepreneur so I like to find newer and creative ways to develop things and enhance them in a synthetic manner.
 I’m always proactive about seeking new opportunities to develop and grow in my role.
 Those opportunities could be in the form of training, a conference, listening to a speaker, or taking on a new project, but the motivation is to increase my knowledge of the field.